Skip to main content

 Next we install Gazebo:

-brew install gz-garden
+brew install gz-harmonic

 To test your installation, run the following command: